 Abu Dhabi has thrown its borders back open to domestic travel, which moves it right back to the top of our suggested day trips from Dubai.

 Easy to reach either public bus, or by private tour or transfer; here’s what you can expect to find in the neighbouring capital:

-- The “Big 3” Cultural sites in Abu Dhabi you can see on a single day trip tour from Dubai, these are the Sheikh Zayed Grand Mosque, the Louvre Abu Dhabi and Qasr al Watan, the Presidential Palace.
+- The “Big 3” Cultural sites in Abu Dhabi you can see on a single day trip tour from Dubai; the Sheikh Zayed Grand Mosque, the Louvre Abu Dhabi and Qasr al Watan, the Presidential Palace.

 - The “Big 3” theme parks of Yas Island – namely Warner Bros World Abu Dhabi, Yas Waterpark and Ferrari World Abu Dhabi and now the brand new SeaWorld Abu Dhabi!